compromise-evident/ProximitySieve/README.md

 Applies the sieve of Eratosthenes on an  interval near the n-digit random number--listing nearby primes, and testing only n by all primes < 1 billion.
-Then it searches the sieve for a prime with the most preceding composites.
+Then it searches the sieve for a prime with the most preceding consecutive composites.